presprog/kirby-seo-plugin/README.md

-# Meta data Plugin for Kirby 3
+# Metadata Plugin for Kirby 4

-This plugin started as a copy of the meta data plugin included in the [getkirby.com](https://github.com/getkirby/getkirby.com) GitHub Repository.
+This plugin started as a copy of the metadata plugin included in the [getkirby.com](https://github.com/getkirby/getkirby.com) GitHub Repository.
 We then stripped it down to what we needed and started using it in multiple of our own sites.
-Hence, kudos to getkirby team for their work and [thanks for sharing](https://github.com/getkirby/getkirby.com/issues/526).
+Hence, kudos to Kirby team for their work and [thanks for sharing](https://github.com/getkirby/getkirby.com/issues/526).

 ## Setup

 Install with composer

 ```
-composer require presprog/kirby3-meta
+composer require presprog/kirby-meta
 ```

 ## Configuration